 - 1. Use recommended amount of detergent for your load and water hardness as shown in guide. - 2.
-When using other detergent types-low and normal suds, powders, liquids, non-phosphate powders-follow recommendations on package. - 3.
-For hard water treatment, see page 14.
+Other detergent types-Low and normal suds, powders, liquids, non-phosphate powders, follow recommendations on package. - 3.
+For Extra Clean Cycles with Auto Extra Rinse, double the amount of detergent recommended in guide. - 4.
+For hard water treatment, see page 16.